aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-8-2/_index.md

 var cells = sheet.Cells;

-//Create an instance of DeleteOptions class
+//Create an instance of the DeleteOptions class

 DeleteOptions options = new DeleteOptions();